CSB-KaracaLab/prot-on/README.md

 ```
 ### Environment Setup

 We strongly suggest creating a Python Virtual Envrionment before the installation of PROT-ON dependencies.
-After creating the environment and activate it, you will find the `setup.py`, which will set the stage to run PROT-ON in the `prot-on` folder.
-January-2021 version of EvoEF1 also comes together with the PROT-ON package.
+For this, please follow the below-given steps, which will set the stage for running PROT-ON.

 ```
 python3 -m venv <environment name>